OlenaVengrova/RozetkaTests/README.md

 MainPage, RegistrationPage and UserProfilePage are classes which contain methods responsible for managing according sections on www.rozetka.com.ua

-DriverBindings s an utility class for more convenient work with Selenium WebDriver.
+DriverBindings is an utility class for more convenient work with Selenium WebDriver.

-TempMail class is an utility class for using all goodness of temp mail service
+TempMail class is an utility class for using all goodness of Temp Mail service

 RegistrationTest is a test class which uses all previously mentioned classes for testing registration on   www.rozetka.com.ua.
 It uses TestNg annotation and assertion.

-To run tests please execute the following command “mvn test” in terminal
+To run test please execute the following command “mvn test” in terminal